-We are continually upgrading infrastructure our industrial and proposing new production methods.
+are continually upgrading infrastructure industrial proposing new production methods.
 Moreover, we evolve constantly to fulfill our purpose.

 OUR BUSINESS MODEL

 INTEGRATED OPERATION: VERTICAL FACTORY

 We are a vertical factory that integrates the entire textile production process, from the selection of raw materials to the manufacturing of finished apparel.
 Our value chain covers six key processes: knitting, dyeing, cutting, sewing and finishing, enabling us to offer high-quality products with full control at every stage.